Ray McDonald (running back): Early life

-Career as college athlete
+College career

 McDonald enrolled at the University of Idaho in Moscow in 1963 and his family moved north from Caldwell to nearby Lewiston.
 On the mandatory freshman team his first semester, he led the Vandals to convincing wins over the freshman teams of Washington (32–18) and Washington State (36–0).
 (Freshmen were ineligible for NCAA varsity participation until the early 1970s.)
 McDonald missed the first three games of his sophomore season after tearing his Achilles tendon in a pick-up basketball game in late June.
 As a speedy fullback for the varsity as a sophomore, he was dubbed "Thunder Ray" after his first Battle of the Palouse game the first Vandal victory over neighboring WSU in a decade.
 (Idaho repeated over the Cougars in Pullman in 1965 for the first time in forty years, and would've swept three straight, but lost a late lead in the Moscow mud in 1966).